 - Embedding Athena Swan principles and practices across the University, as recognised by an Athena Swan institutional Silver Award in 2018. - Mandating all staff to complete both an Equality, Diversity and Inclusion module and a Challenging Unconscious Bias module. - Requiring all staff who sit on recruitment and selection panels to additionally complete training that specifically addresses gender bias in recruitment and selection processes. - Offering networking and support opportunities through our Women's Forum and Carers and Parents Network. - We have undertaken a full Equal Pay Audit for a comprehensive analysis of our gender and ethnicity pay gaps.

-Celebrating and recognising success

-- Ensuring our approach to performance, reward, recognition and promotion, for academic and professional staff is transparent, understandable, and fair. - Embedding evidence based positive action in promotion processes, including providing gender and ethnicity demographic data to professorial promotion panels. - We will continue to work towards a gender balance across job categories and through the different pay grades. - Our work around recruitment, pay and reward, promotion and progression, support and development will continue and we will take action where appropriate and support all staff facing barriers. - Having shared local level GPG dashboards with Schools/ Departments, we will work with Schools to identify local actions to contribute to addressing the gender pay gap.
+Celebrating and recognising success - Ensuring our approach to performance, reward, recognition and promotion, for academic and professional staff is transparent, understandable, and fair. - Embedding evidence based positive action in promotion processes, including providing gender and ethnicity demographic data to professorial promotion panels.
+Additional next steps Our cross University Gender Pay Gap Working Group, chaired by our President and Vice-Chancellor, has developed an evidence-based SMART action plan to take targeted action at both a whole university and departmental level to close our gender pay gap. - These actions commit us to continuing to work towards a gender balance across job categories and through the different pay grades. - Ensuring our recruitment, pay and reward, promotion and progression, support and development are fair and equitable. - Working with Schools and Departments to identify local actions to contribute to addressing the University's gender pay gap.
+UNIVERSITY OF www.le.ac.uk